MicrochipTech/PIC32CXBZ2_WBZ45x_BLE_Proximity_Profile/README.md

 ![](Docs/BLE2.PNG)

-- From Device resources, go to  Library->Harmony->Peripherals->SERCOM and selct SERCOM0.
+- From Device resources, go to  Library->Harmony->Peripherals->SERCOM and select SERCOM0.
 Right click on the "⬦" on UART and select STDIO.
 The configuration is depicted as follows.

 ![](Docs/SERCOM.PNG)